spsforks/QB64-Wiki/_MOUSEBUTTON.md

 ```

-*Example 2:* How to monitor when a button is down or wait until a mouse button is not held down.
+How to monitor when a button is down or wait until a mouse button is not held down.

 ```vb